LongProc: Benchmarking Long-Context Language Models on Long Procedural Generation: Additional Analysis

 \subsection{Human Evaluation}

 To validate model performance against human capabilities, we conducted a small-scale human evaluation study.
-One of our authors, who \textbf{did not} participate in the dataset generation process, manually attempted 10 8K-level problems from Countdown and Travel Planning each.
+Our authors, who \textbf{did not} participate in the corresponding generation process of Countdown and Travel Planning, manually attempted 35 8K-level problems from each of these two tasks.
 We leverage the same prompt and evaluation setup as in our model evaluation.
-As shown in Table~\ref{tab:human_eval}, our human evaluator successfully solved 10/10 Countdown problems and 9/10 Travel Planning problems, while frontier LCLMs only solved 7/10 and 3/10 of the same problems, respectively.
+As shown in Table~\ref{tab:human_eval}, our human evaluators achieves an accuracy of 100\% on Countdown and 91\% on Travel Planning, while frontier LCLMs only solved around 68\% and 40\% of the same problems, respectively.
 This comparison demonstrates a substantial performance gap between current LCLMs and human capability.